- Review: TradeStation

 TradeStation University and TradeStation Labs.
 Whether a novice or a seasoned investment veteran, everyone can stand to learn more about investing.
 TradeStation provides excellent resources to do just that.
 TradeStation University provides free video tutorials, e-books and articles that will help you learn about different investment products, as well as how to best use the TradeStation platform.
 TradeStation Labs will help you to apply what you learn about investment analysis and investment strategy.

-“Trade Free for 90 Days.”
-This is defined as “no account service fee or RadarScreen fee for the first 90 days.”
-In order to qualify, you need to open an equities and/or futures brokerage account by June 30, 2014, with a minimum initial investment of $5,000.
+“Trade Free for 60 Days.”
+This is defined as no account service fee or RadarScreen fee for the first 60 days following account opening.
+In order to qualify, you need to open an equities and/or futures brokerage account by March 31, 2017, with a minimum initial investment of $5,000.

 A Solid Trader Community.
 The platform offers substantial trader community forums, participating in hundreds of topics on issues ranging from investment strategies to how to make better use of the TradeStation platform.